-Despite the similarities between NL and NestGNN as shown by their properties, we can also compare \cref{eq:nest_probability_2} and \cref{eq:nsu_gnn_probability} to identify their crucial differences.
-First, the NL model uses a low-dimensional edge message passing since the aggregated message $A(m_{i,j})$ is a one-dimensional utility value $w_j^Tx_{nj}/\mu_k$, as opposed to a typical high-dimensional message passing approach, where $A(m_{i,j})$ is typically a element-wise operator, retaining the rich information from the surrounding features.
-Second, the NL model uses a unique LSE form for neighborhood aggregation, different from the typical min, max, and sum aggregation functions in a typical GNN model.
-Third, the NL model, as reframed in the GNN framework, heavily relies on parameter sharing, as the scale factor $\mu_k$ is repeatedly used in linear scaling across all the steps.
+Despite the similar substitution patterns between NL and Nested Alt-GNN, we can also identify their crucial differences.
+First, in the NL model, the message passed from alternative $j$ to alternative $i$ is restricted to a predefined linear form.
+The aggregated message $A(m_{i,j})$ corresponds to the utility component $w_j^\top x_{nj} / \mu_k$, which is fully determined by the specified utility function.
+In contrast, Nested Alt-GNN allows the message function to be parameterized by a learnable nonlinear mapping, such as a multilayer perceptron, enabling more flexible transformations of alternative features during message passing.
+Second, the NL model uses a fixed LSE form for neighborhood aggregation, different from the typical min, max, and sum aggregation functions in a typical GNN model.
 Lastly, the NL model is limited to a one-layer GNN aggregation, rather than repeatedly using GNN aggregations for at least two or three steps, as commonly done in GNN models.
-Such differences in message dimension, aggregation, parameter sharing, and number of layers prompt us to design variants of NestGNN examples, thus testing performance hypotheses.
+Therefore, in our empirical experiments, we anticipate higher performance of Nested Alt-GNNs over NL models, while the Nested Alt-GNNs maintaining the two-layer substitution patterns as behavioral constraint imposed through our design of alternative graph.